US

 Note: Okay, so I was asleep when I posted this.
 And everyone has been too nice to mention I was misspelling “ramen.”
 Good thing I’m not still drawing a paycheck for my editing.
 Anyway, I’ve corrected myself.

-9 Responses to “Ramen noodle recipes: old dog, new tricks”
+9 thoughts on “Ramen noodle recipes: old dog, new tricks

 1. That’s a fun site.
 Ramen is good every once and a while.
 It is so good, it makes sense that it could be used to make a “dish” but I never thought of that before.
 Great link!